The Nifty and the Sensex are both indices.

-The Sensex also called the BSE 30, is a stock market index of 30 well-established and financially sound companies listed on the Bombay Stock Exchange (BSE).
-The Nifty, similarly, is an indicator of the 50 top major companies on the National Stock Exchange (NSE).
+The Sensex, also known as the BSE 30, is a stock market index comprising 30 well-established and financially sound companies listed on the Bombay Stock Exchange (BSE).
+Similarly, the Nifty is an indicator of the 50 top major companies on the National Stock Exchange (NSE).

-Sensex and Nifty are both indicators of market movement.
-If the Sensex or Nifty goes up, it means that most of the stocks in India went up during the given period.
-If the Nifty goes down, this tells you that the stock price of most of the major stocks on the BSE has gone down.
+Sensex and Nifty serve as indicators of market movement.
+If the Sensex or Nifty rises, it signifies that the majority of stocks in India experienced an increase during the given period.
+Conversely, a decline in the Nifty indicates that the stock prices of most major stocks on the BSE have fallen.

-Nifty Futures are a form of index futures where the underlying is the S&P CNX Nifty index.
-Nifty Futures Contracts have three expiration dates: the near month, mid-month, and far month.
+Nifty Futures represent a type of index futures with the underlying asset being the S&P CNX Nifty index.
+Nifty Futures Contracts come with three expiration dates: the near month, mid-month, and far month.
 The expiration day for each contract is the last Thursday of every month.
-Nifty Futures are the most traded contracts in India.
+Nifty Futures are among the most actively traded contracts in India.